Nonlinearity and Quantum Metrology in the Double-Morse Potential: Local quantum estimation theory

+This shows that position measurements are optimal and saturate the quantum Cram\'er--Rao bound.

-As shown in Fig.~\ref{fig6}, the quantum Fisher information (QFI) of the ground state $\psi_\alpha(x)$, denoted $\mathcal{F}(\alpha)$, decreases with $\alpha$ for all well separations $x_0\in\{1,2,3\}$.
-This monotonic decrease reflects a diminishing sensitivity of the state to changes in $\alpha$ and, via the quantum Cramér–Rao bound, implies that the minimum achievable variance of any locally unbiased estimator increases as $\alpha$ grows, i.e., $\mathrm{Var}(\hat{\alpha}) \ge [\mathcal{F}(\alpha)]^{-1}$.
-Conversely, in the shallow-well regime (small $\alpha$) the QFI is larger, yielding tighter lower bounds on the estimation error of the estimator $\hat{\alpha}$.
-In this model, the Fisher information associated with position measurements coincides with the QFI, indicating that position measurements are optimal and exhaust the information available about $\alpha$ for the double Morse oscillators.
+As shown in Fig.~\ref{fig6}, the QFI of the ground state, denoted by $\mathcal{F}(\alpha)$, decreases with $\alpha$ for all well separations $x_0\in\{1,2,3\}$.
+This monotonic decrease reflects a diminishing sensitivity of the state to changes in $\alpha$ and, via the quantum Cram\'er--Rao bound, implies that the minimum achievable variance of any locally unbiased estimator increases as $\alpha$ grows, i.e., $\mathrm{Var}(\hat{\alpha})\ge [\mathcal{F}(\alpha)]^{-1}$.
+Conversely, in the shallow-well regime (small $\alpha$), the QFI is larger, yielding tighter lower bounds on the estimation error.
+In view of Eq.~\eqref{eq:Fx-equals-QFI}, the optimal measurement is a position measurement.